K3nQ/hydra_2/Thermal_Bridging_with_THERM_and_EnergyPlus/README.md

 ### Description
-This file shows you how to use the Honeybee 'Export to THERM' workflow to help create a thermally-bridged wall construction for EnergyPlus.
+This file shows you how to use the Honeybee 'Export to THERM' workflow to help create a thermally-bridged construction for EnergyPlus.
-To use this file, you wil need to download and install THERM [here](https://windows.lbl.gov/software/therm/7/index_7_4_3.html)
- Also, it is recommended that you familiarize yourself with the basics of the THERM export workflow using [this example file](http://hydrashare.github.io/hydra/viewer?owner=chriswmackey&fork=hydra_2&id=THERM_Export_Workflow).
+To use this file, you wil need to download and install [THERM](https://windows.lbl.gov/software/therm) Also, it is recommended that you familiarize yourself with the basics of the THERM export workflow using [this example file](http://hydrashare.github.io/hydra/viewer?owner=chriswmackey&fork=hydra_2&id=THERM_Export_Workflow).

 This file has been submitted by [chriswmackey](https://github.com/chriswmackey)